thebeebs/devstarworkshop/instructions/deployment/manually.md

          mvn clean package

-  The to run or test locally:
+  Then to run or test locally:

          java -jar XwingApp-1.0.jar